31 March 2026

 Remove momentum breakers

-If a track disrupts the flow, take it out.
+If a track disrupts the shape, take it out.

 - Ignoring how tracks connect